IUDataStructuresCourse/course-web-page-fall-2023/lab4.md

     public Node first();
 ```

-+ `first()` returns the first node in the current subtree according to an inorder traversal.
++ `first()`: returns the first node in the current subtree according to an inorder traversal.

 ```java
     public Node last();
 ```

-+ `last()` returns the last node in the current subtree according to an inorder traversal.
++ `last()`: returns the last node in the current subtree according to an inorder traversal.

 ```java
     public Node nextAncestor();
 ```

-+ `nextAncestor()` returns the first ancestor that is next with respect to
++ `nextAncestor()`: returns the first ancestor that is next with respect to
 an inorder traversal or `null` if there is none.
     * We recommend that you use the `parent` field that has been added to the `Node`
       class for this purpose.